4teamwork/ftw.calendar/README.txt

 * Generic: ftw.calendar doesn't care about the event objects, it only needs a collection in which the resulting brains have a start and a end attribute.

 * Lightweight: the only requirement (apart from plone of course) is simplejson.
-Optionally, if you want to enable resizing of events and the drag and drop functionality, you can install jquery.ui but thats up to you.
+Optionally, if you want to enable resizing of events and the drag and drop functionality, you can install jquery.ui but it is not required.

-* Internationalized: currently ftw.calendar is available in german and english.
+* Internationalized: currently ftw.calendar is available in german, english and czech.
 Feel free to add more translations.

-The translations and date formats are located in the javascript files in the skin directory.
+* Integrated: ftw.calendar cares about your calendar settings.
+First day of the week is respected and displayed accordingly.

 Usage
 =====